Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

-This paper describes dynamical quantum effects of nontrivial topology and shows that they can be revealed by studying parametric resonance in closed spin-1/2 chains.
+This paper reveals dynamical quantum effects of nontrivial topology and shows that they can be observed by studying parametric resonance in a closed spin-1/2 chain.
 The topology manifests in the response to turning on parametric modulation.
-For a rapid turn-on, it leads to zeroing of time-averaged spatial correlations of the longitudinal magnetization and its independence of the modulation frequency.
-For a slow turn-on, the dependencies of the spin parameters on the modulation parameters are different, but also qualitatively distinct from conventional behavior.
-Moreover, they display hysteresis.
-In the thermodynamic limit, the derivatives of the time-averaged spatial correlators and the magnetization are discontinuous at the transition to the topological regime.
-The transition is controlled just by the modulation frequency, which facilitates its exploration in the experiment.
-An appropriate platform is multi-qubit simulators of spin chains, cf. \cite{Mi2022,Jin2025}.
-Related nontrivial dynamical effects should be expected also in the spin chains that are actively studied in various condensed-matter systems \cite{Editorial2025}; their analysis requires extending the theory to allow for a more general spin coupling.
+It leads to an anomalous resonant behavior.
+For a rapid turn-on, the magnetization is independent of the frequency detuning from resonance and displays no spatial correlations in the topologically nontrivial frequency range.
+For a slow turn-on, the dependence of the spin correlators on the modulation parameters is also qualitatively different from the conventional behavior where the response increases as the modulation approaches resonance \cite{Bloembergen1954}.
+Moreover, spin correlators display hysteresis depending on whether the modulation is turned on in the trivial or nontrivial frequency range.
+The analytical results describing the singular behavior of the spin system are in excellent agreement with the numerical results.

+An experimental exploration of the predicted effects and their extensions is facilitated by the possibility of observing them simply by tuning the modulation frequency.
+Appropriate platforms are provided by multi-qubit simulators of spin chains, cf. \cite{Mi2022,Jin2025}, and by various types of spin chains studied in condensed-matter systems \cite{Editorial2025}.

-\acknowledgments We acknowledges partial support from the U.S. Defense Advanced Research Projects Agency (Grant No. HR0011-23-2-004) and from the Gordon and Betty Moore Foundation Award No. GBMF12214.
+The authors acknowledge partial support from the U.S. Defense Advanced Research Projects Agency (Grant No. HR0011-23-2-004) and from the Gordon and Betty Moore Foundation Award No. GBMF12214.

+The source code and simulation data that support the findings of this study are openly available in the GitHub repository \cite{elewa_spin_chain_repo}.

 \onecolumngrid